inkwell-studio/catechism-of-the-catholic-church/website/DEVELOPMENT.md

 Note that website build times increase at an approximately linear rate in proportion to the quantity of mock data.
 A website build for data generated using `LimitsSize.MEDIUM` may take thirty minutes.

-## Updating the search index

-[Pagefind](https://pagefind.app/) is used to implement an interactive search.
-Its index is generated from the

 ## Creating demo videos